tokeeto/shoggoth/README.md

 (Changes to card layouts, font sizes, etc.)

 While not technically this repo, the asset repo is best tested running Shoggoth.
-To avoid overwriting your local changes, place a .env file in the shoggoth directory
+To avoid overwriting your local changes, place a .env file in the shoggoth directory or set them as environment variables.
 ```
 SHOGGOTH_ASSET_DIR="/path/to/shoggoth_assets/"
 SHOGGOTH_UNMANAGED_ASSETS=1